Where can I see your work in person?

 Sales tax is required on all orders shipped to a Colorado destination.

-Available artwork is typically shipped unframed, unless otherwise indicated.
+Artwork is often shipped framed, unless otherwise indicated.
 If you see my work at a show, the frame is included in the price.
-All art is ready to frame and will fit into a standard size frame.
 Oil paintings are either painted on hard panels or stretched, egg tempera paintings are painted on traditional gesso hardboard, and pastel paintings include acid free foam core.
 They are all ready to be placed into a frame.

 En plein air is a french phrase meaning outside or outdoors.
 This phrase was originally coined by the French Impressionist painters when they began painting out of doors.
 The phrase has been adopted around the world to denote paintings that are painted on-site, outdoors.
 When I paint en plein air (outside) all of the painting is done on sight.
-Once I’m back in the studio, I only make the slightest of touch-ups if something is smudged in transit.
-Otherwise, the painting is left as it was finished on-site.
+Once I’m back in the studio, I only make the slightest of touch-ups.

 You are welcome to contact me with any questions you have regarding my artwork here.